natalieagus/50002/docs/Labs/lab3-part1.md

 The lab will reinforce your understanding on how you can build the circuit to conform to the logic that you want, e.g: adder circuit will perform binary addition of input A and B, etc, and make it **programmable** using the control signal: `ALUFN`.

 {: .warning}
 You are <span style="color:red; font-weight: bold;">NOT</span> allowed to use **any** of Lucid's **math** and **comparison** operators when implementing this lab's functionality.
-This is the requirement of your 1D project.
-Please follow the implementation of the units from the given schematics. **Failure to comply will result in -2% of your overall grades.
-However, you can use them for array indexing only**.
+This is the requirement of your 1D project because we would like you to learn the basics and not solely rely on Vivado's capability on creating components of the ALU.
+Please follow the implementation of the units from the given schematics. **Failure to comply will result in -2% of your overall grades**.
+However, you can use them for array indexing or checking conditions in loops.

 ## Part 1 Introduction